WestonLorenzini/CapitaLetters/README.md

 - crafting recipes
 - different colors and color changing (dying)

-*src.zip contains all relevant packages and classes*
+*src.zip contains all relevant packages and classes
+If you just want to test out the mod download and install "capitaLetters 1.12.jar (Forge for MCVersion 1.12 required)*

 Programs used: